 Weebly replaced “Columns” element with “Spacer” element to accommodate more flexibilities during online editing.
-This has both advantages and disadvantages, especially from user’s perspective the concept of laying out the elements had been completely changed with new spacer element.
-Here we discuss the features of spacer element and tips for effectively aligning elements to create a compact content.
+This has both advantages and disadvantages, especially from user’s perspective, the concept of laying out the elements had been completely changed with new spacer element.
+Here we discuss the features of spacer element and tips for effectively aligning elements to create a compact columned content.

-Drag & Drop Elements in Parallel
+Drag & Drop Elements Alongside

 Weebly changed the whole concept of drag & drop on its WYSIWYG editor with the introduction of spacer element.
-Unlike before where elements can only be aligned one below other, now you can place any elements adjacent to other element in the content area.
+Unlike before, where elements can only be aligned one below other, now you can place any elements adjacent to other element in the content area.
 This provides lot of flexibility for users to play around the elements to make a multi column layout easily.

 Spacer element can be used to provide space between elements, above the element, down the element or beside the elements.
 For example, you can adjust the position of an image by adding spacer above and below.